chef-boneyard/chef-web-docs-2016/style_guide/source/style_guide.rst

 -----------------------------------------------------
 These should be used sparingly, but sometimes there is a need for a block of text that doesn't fit neatly into one of the options available for ``code-block``, such as showing a directory structure, basic syntax, or pseudocode.
 What it looks like as reST::

+   the end of a preceding paragraph, which is then followed by a literal block:

       a block of literal text indented three spaces with more
       text as required to